ashual/scene_generation/README.md

 ```bash
 conda install --file requirements.txt -c conda-forge -c pytorch
 ```
-* install pytorch which will fit your CUDA TOOLKIT
+* install a PyTorch version which will fit your CUDA TOOLKIT

 ### 4. Install COCO API
-Note: we didn't trained our models with COCO panoptic dataset, the coco_panoptic.py code is for the sake of the community only.
+Note: we didn't train our models with COCO panoptic dataset, the coco_panoptic.py code is for the sake of the community only.
 ```bash
 cd ~
 git clone https://github.com/cocodataset/cocoapi.git